 Kindling 5.10a * Climb up steep face to bulge half way up and step left and then back right over bulge and then continue up and right to anchors.
 Easier if you move right on upper headwall.
 7 bolts.
 FA: Dan Greenwald, Gina Hawryluk

-Shady and cool, Lichenland is a north facing cliff that is still realatively undeveloped.
-Park .2 of a mile from the Comales Campground entrance on the south east corner of the bridge in large pullout.
+Lichenland is a shady cliff that is still realatively undeveloped.
+Park .2 of a mile West from the Comales Campground entrance on the south east corner of the bridge in large pullout.
 Walk an old road below power lines for less than 5 minutes.
-Lichenland is the first cliff on your left hidden in the trees Fifty meters uphill from the trail and above a small flat clearing.
+Lichenland is the first cliff on your left hidden in the trees fifty meters uphill from the power lines above a small flat clearing with a small flat boulder.
 Routes listed left to right.

-Lichen the Layback 5.8 (Jay & ) Treaverse left on brushy ledge to gain a small right facing corner.
+Lichen the Layback 5.8+ (Jay & Thor) Treaverse left on brushy ledge to gain a small right facing layback corner.
 Standard rack.
 2 bolt anchor.

-Seems Lichen 5.10* (Jay & ) Lead with pins or TR from Lichen The Layback anchor.
+Seems Lichen 5.10* (Jay &Thor ) Lead with pins and micro gear or TR from Lichen The Layback anchor.